nagasreepavanalapati/Python-60-day---challenge/README.md

  Total Failed students: 1

-# Cyber Activity Risk Analyzer
+# 5.Cyber Activity Risk Analyzer

 This project is a Python program developed to analyze student login activity intensity scores and detect suspicious behavior.